ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-client-assertion-in-workload-environments.md

 audience
 : One or many audiences the platform issued credential is eligable for.
 This is crucial when presenting the credential as an assertion towards the external authorization server which MUST identify itself as an audience present in the assertion.

+# Security Reccomendations {#reccomendations}

+All security considerations in section 8 of {{RFC7521}} apply.

+## Issuer, subject and audience validation

+Any authorization server that validate and accept platform issued credentials MUST maintain take the following claims into account before accepting assertions:

+* Issuer
+* Subject
+* Audience
+* Expiration

+Failure to verify any of these properties can result in impersonation or accepting an assertion that was issued for a different purpose.

+## Token type validation

+Authorization servers MUST validate the token type of the assertion.
+For example, OAuth Refresh or ID tokens MUST NOT be accepted.

+## Custom claims are important for context

+Some platform issued credentials have custom claims that are vital for context and are required to be validated.
+For example in a continuous integration and deployment platform where a workload is scheduled for a GIT repository, the branch is crucial.
+A 'main' branch may be protected and considered trusted to federate to external authorization servers, other branches may not be and are not allowed to access protected resources.

+Authorization servers that validate assertions SHOULD make use of these claims.
+Platform issuers SHOULD allow differentiation based on the subject claim alone.

+## Token lifetime

+Tokens SHOULD NOT exceed the lifetime of the workloads they represent.
+For example, a workload that has an expected lifetime of an hour should not receive a token valid for 2 hours or more.

+For the scope of this specification, where a platform issued credential is used to authenticate to retrieve an access token for an external authorization domain, a short-lived credential is reccomended.

+## Workload lifecycle and invalidation

+Platform issuers SHOULD invalidate those when the workload stops, pauses or ceases to exist.
+How these credentials are invalidated is not in scope of this specification.

+## Proof of possession

+Credentials SHOULD be bound to workloads and proof of possession SHOULD be performed when these credentials are used.
+This mitigates token theft.
+This proof of possession applies to the platform credential and the access token of the external authorization domains.

+# IANA Considerations {#IANA}

+This document does not require actions by IANA.

+# Acknowledgements

+Add your name here.

+--- back

 # Patterns {#patterns}